 4. How will the learning and development provision be matched to my child’s needs?

-When children begin in our Nursery and Children’s Club, relationships are built with the children and families to enable keyworkers to be able to make assessments of each child, identifying strengths, interests and areas that may require support.
+When children begin in our Nursery, relationships are built with the children and families to enable keyworkers to be able to make assessments of each child, identifying strengths, interests and areas that may require support.
 Previous attainment is also referred to.
 We are aware of the importance of listening to children and using this to enhance assessments.
 These procedures ensure that any barriers to learning are identified and effective provision suited to a child’s specific needs is implemented.
 With young children, we ensure that we communicate regularly with them, helping to develop their self-awareness and confidence.
 We encourage responses from the children and these are always valued.
 When children cannot communicate with words their reactions and emotions are observed closely so that their feelings are always respected.